synaptics-astra/doc/linux/index.rst

 Audio Sinks
 """""""""""

-The following examples use the ALSA audio sink to output using the ALSA audio API (for more details refer to the `Gstreamer documentation <https://gstreamer.freedesktop.org/documentation/alsa/alsasink.html?gi-language=c#alsasink>`__ for more details).
+The following examples use the ALSA audio sink to output audio using the ALSA audio API (for more details refer to the `Gstreamer documentation <https://gstreamer.freedesktop.org/documentation/alsa/alsasink.html?gi-language=c#alsasink>`__ for more details).
 The examples use the device hw:0,9 which corresponds to the HDMI output device.
 Hardware devices can be found in the file